-Borba (indicated on the Google map below) is also a regular stop on the Alentejo Wine Route (follow the road signs for A Rota dos Vinhos do Alentejo) with several wineries open for visits and tastings, most notably the Adega Cooperativa de Borba, one of the largest and busiest in southern Portugal.
+Borba (indicated on the Google map below) is also a regular stop on the Alentejo Wine Route (follow the road signs for A Rota dos Vinhos do Alentejo) with several wineries open for visits and tastings, most notably the Adega Cooperativa de Borba, one of the largest and busiest of its kind in southern Portugal.

 Just 8 km south-east of Borba lies the royal town of Vila Viçosa, one of the most important places in Portugal’s long and chequered history.
 With its bastioned castle, sumptuous palace and early-16th century convent, the town is a lasting symbol of the Bragança dynasty’s power, which lasted for 270 years.

 Travelling between Estremoz and Vila Viçosa, you can’t fail to notice the huge marble quarries just outside Borba and many of the other towns and villages in the local area.
 The marble produced here is among the best in the world and much of it is exported to Italy.

 As well as being used for local buildings, the marble chips can be heated in an earth oven to produce whitewash after water has been added, hence the traditional white-coloured buildings all across the Alentejo region.